davidz299/davidz299/README.md

 💼 Software Developer at Bastian Solutions (Louisville, KY).
 Developing emulator software and innovative VR for Winter 2024!

 💼 Software Developer at Ericsson.
-Full-stack software development, creating software and tools that automate and simplify tasks.
+Full-stack software development.
+Developed software and tools that automate and simplify tasks.

 • Project lead of numerous software tools in Python and Java used by global institutes, companies and organizations.